yahoojapan/k2htp_dtor/details.md

 Specify the setting value of K2HASH.
 As default 128.
 (See [K2HASH](https://k2hash.antpick.ax/) )
 - K2HDTORSVR_TRANS
 K2HTPDTORSVR can output transaction data to the K2HASH file and retransmit the transaction data to another server.
-In this item, you specify the configuration of the K2HTPDTOR program to be used for retransfer.
+In this item, you specify the configuration of the K2HTPDTOR program to be used for retransferred.
 If this item is omitted, it means that this program is the end of transaction transfer.
 - DTORTHREADCNT
 When retransmitting transaction data to another server, specify the number of threads of the K2HTPDTOR program.
 It is 1 if omitted.
 (Please refer to the explanation of [K2HASH](https://k2hash.antpick.ax/) )